 An unsuitable preconditioner or no preconditioning at all may result in a very slow rate or lack of convergence.
 However, preconditioning involves a trade-off between the reduction in the number of iterations required for convergence and the additional computational costs per iteration.
 Setting up a preconditioner may also involve non-negligible overheads.
-The application of preconditioners to real nonsymmetric, complex non-Hermitian, real symmetric and complex Hermitian systems of equations is further considered in Sections 2.4 and 2.5.
+The application of preconditioners to real nonsymmetric, complex non-Hermitian, real symmetric and complex Hermitian and real symmetric systems of equations is further considered in Sections 2.4 and 2.5.

-2.4 Iterative Methods for Real Nonsymmetric and Complex Non-Hermitian Linear Systems the restarted generalized minimum residual (RGMRES) method (see Saad and Schultz (1986));
+2.4 Iterative Methods for Real Nonsymmetric and Complex Non-Hermitian Linear Systems the restarted generalized minimum residual (RGMRES) method (see Saad and Schultz (1986)); the conjugate gradient squared (CGS) method (see Sonneveld (1989));